Welcome to Dan Friedman NYC

 I’m the Dan Friedman who in 2010, working closely with Dr. Lenora Fulani and many others, helped launch UX, a free community-based school of continuing development for people of all ages, whose student body is drawn primarily from New York’s working class communities of color.
 Dr. Fulani is dean and I’m associate dean of UX.

-Castillo, Youth Onstage! and UX are all part of the All Stars Project, Inc. (ASP), a national non-profit active in seven U.S. cities with affiliates in, among others places, London, Tokyo, Lagos and rural areas in Mukono District of Uganda.
+Castillo, Youth Onstage! and UX are all part of the All Stars Project, Inc. (ASP), a national non-profit active in six U.S. cities with affiliates in, among others places, London, Tokyo, Lagos and rural areas in Mukono District of Uganda.
 The mission of the ASP is to engage poverty and transform the lives of youth and poor communities using the transformative power of performance.
 The All Stars is independently funded, meaning it raises its money from individuals and doesn’t rely on government, foundation or university money, which has allowed it to remain flexible and innovative.

-I’m the Dan Friedan who is also on the faculty of, and a consultant for, the East Side Institute for Group and Short Term Psychotherapy, the grassroots think tank and international training center for social therapeutics and performance activism.
+I’m the Dan Friedman who is also on the faculty of, and a consultant for, the East Side Institute for Group and Short Term Psychotherapy, the grassroots think tank and international training center for social therapeutics and performance activism.

 If that’s the Dan Friedman you’re looking for—or if any of that intrigues you—please read on.

 For most of my life I’ve written plays and poems, and for the last 30 years or so, articles and talks on cultural politics, the Castillo Theatre, theatre history and performance activism.
 This site is meant, primarily, as a means of gathering my writings in one place and making them accessible to anyone interested in reading, studying, citing or, in the case of the play scripts, producing, them. danfriedmanNYC.org is an archive of this Dan Friedman’s writings.

 There are also pages on this site that contain: